Detection of HI filament: Pair Stacking vs. Filament Stacking: Results

 \subsection{Comparison of two methods}

-Our study reveals that the filament spine's stacked density, derived through filament stacking, is ten times higher than the filament signal detected via pair stacking.
-Both techniques are affected by contamination from HI in halos, yet the signal from pair stacking diminishes more sharply as masking intensifies.
-The reliability of filament stacking is contingent upon accurate filament identification, and higher galaxy number density in the catalogue can enhance its performance.
-For pair stacking, restricting analysis to the most massive or shortest pairs amplifies the filament signal, but this is largely dominated by HI in halos with $ M_h \geq 10^{12} \ \mathrm{M_\odot/h}$, not the expected HI.
-The reliance on spatial resolution varies between the two stacking methods.
-Filament stacking generates a density profile with a central peak in the spine, and elevated resolution boosts the stacked density.
-In contrast, pair stacking remains unaffected by spatial resolution since the filament signal is uniformly distributed between the pair's centers.
-For an overview of the anticipated filament column density detection capabilities of these stacking methods, refer to Figure \ref{fig:Ca}.
+Both stacking methods produce \hi~column density, expressed in the same units, and are therefore directly comparable.
+We present the stacked results in Figure \ref{fig:Compare}.
+The filament stacking signal is typically 1--2 orders of magnitude higher than that from pair stacking across the full range of masking thresholds.
+Both techniques are affected by contamination from \hi~in halos, yet the signal from pair stacking diminishes more rapidly as masking becomes more stringent.
+The effectiveness of filament stacking depends on accurate filament identification, and higher galaxy number density in the catalogue can enhance its performance.
+For pair stacking, restricting analysis to the most massive or shortest pairs can amplify the filament signal, but this enhancement is largely dominated by \hi~in halos with $ M_h \geq 10^{12}~\msunh$, rather than originating from the diffuse IGM that we aim to probe.
+The dependence on spatial resolution differs between the two stacking methods.
+Filament stacking produces a density profile that peaks along the filament spine, and higher resolution increases the stacked column density.
+In contrast, pair stacking is less sensitive to spatial resolution, as the filament signal in the stacked residual map is relatively smoothly distributed around the center of the pair.